iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.9/report.md

 > Never leaves me alone.
 Works really well.
 Dare not sign on unless I've got a good bit of time to offer because I can easily get the next call before I've got home from the previous.<br> :date: __2021-01-27 18:54:23__

 > Hi my app isn't working, I'm not getting any sound when simulating an alert and only just realised.
 I could of missed so many calls because of this it's not fair<br> :date: __2021-01-16 03:04:47__

-> Edit: Thank you for clarifying and the quick response, that is working now!
-The app is not sending me notifications, I have been sent tasks but are missing them (even though I have been using my phone at the time the message is sent) because the app isn't sending my phone notifications.
-I have tried uninstalling and reinstalling a few times now and have checked notification and location permissions are allowed...<br> :date: __2021-01-13 21:43:42__